shohdi/mql-open-trade/README.md

 # mql-open-trade

 Simple expert advisors to open trade setting take profit and stop loss to a percent of capital

-In these simple files , it will open the trade handling the account currency exchange and manage your loss to be an input percent and a period of trade time
+In these simple files , it will open the trade handling the account currency exchange and manage your risk to be an input percentage and a period of trade time

 open_trade.mq4 will open a trade at current time with stop loss set to the input percent